EqualPasta/blog/_posts/2017/2017-10-29-making-a-bluetooth-numpad-part-1-soldering-and-parts.markdown

 ![All components](/assets/2017/making-a-bluetooth-numpad-part-1/matrix-compare.JPG)

-R1 to Rn should each have a pull-up resistor (often integrated in MCU) which keeps the input at HIGH if switches in that row were not been pressed and LOW if any were pressed.
+R1 to Rn should each have a pull-up resistor (often integrated in the MCU) which keeps the input at HIGH if switches in that row were not pressed and LOW if any were pressed.
 Each column is scanned one at the time, when reading which switches have been pressed.
 This happens very fast so this iterative scanning is not noticeable.
 For instance, when C2 is scanned, C2 is set to LOW, and input R1 to Rn are read.
 If switch C2-R1 is pressed, it will close the circuit from R1 to C2 (ground), and make the input R1, LOW.
 Please read the links to get much better and more detailed picture of how these matrices work!

 <br/>